rodneyshupe/Cookbook/Recipes/InstantPot/SoyGingerSalmon.rst

 ----------

-1. Add the soy sauce, lime zest and juice, brown sugar, sesame oil, ginger and pepper to the bowl insert of a 6- or 8-quart Instant Pot®.
+1. Add the soy sauce, lime zest and juice, brown sugar, sesame oil, ginger and pepper to the bowl insert of a 6- or 8-quart Instant Pot(R).
 Set to high saute for 3 minutes (see Cook's Note), stirring the sauce with a wooden spoon to combine.
 Add the salmon fillets, turning them to coat with the sauce (it's fine it they overlap).